 For example, to learn a new language you can go step by step from alphabet to vocabulary to grammar to syntax.
 Or you can take a course where you dive in over your head, and all you hear is the language you don’t know.
 Most language teachers would agree that the latter is by far the most effective.

 Sunday worship service is not useless to children just because much of it goes over their heads.
 They can and will grow into this new language faster than we think — if positive and happy attitudes are fostered by the parents.

 There is a sense of solemnity and awe which children should experience in the presence of God.
 This is not likely to happen in children’s church.
 Is there such a thing as children’s thunder or children’s lightning or the crashing of the sea “for children”?

-We do not believe that children who have been in children's church for several years between the ages of 6 and 12 will be more inclined or better trained to enjoy worship than if they had spent those years at the side of their parents.
+We do not believe that children who have been in children’s church for several years between the ages of six and twelve will be more inclined or better trained to enjoy worship than if they had spent those years at the side of their parents.
 In fact, the opposite is probably the case.

 It will probably be harder to acclimate a 10- or 12-year-old to a new worship service than a 5- or 6-year-old.
 The cement is much less wet, and vast possibilities of shaping the impulses of the heart are gone.